TJnxtDoor/cars/README.md

  - all api keys are hidden
  - apple pay inttergration QR Payment Process
  - unit test passed for server.test.js
  - make sure to run npm start or do npm thne type start
  - created apple pay moockup demo payment()

 ## NEEDS FIXING

  11/3/22
   - favicon icon isnt working and apple inttergration isnt working also due to apple not supoporting this device
-  -  itcan only be ran on apple device,
+  - it can only be ran on apple device,